dell/csm-docs/content/docs/application-mobility/uninstallation.md

 linktitle: Uninstallation
 weight: 2
 description: >
-  Uninstallation for Dell Container Storage Modules (CSM) for Application Mobility
+  Uninstallation
 ---

-This section outlines the uninstallation steps for Container Storage Modules (CSM) for Application Mobility.
+This section outlines the uninstallation steps for Application Mobility.

-## Uninstall the CSM for Application Mobility Helm Chart
+## Uninstall the Application Mobility Helm Chart

 This command removes all the Kubernetes components associated with the chart.